Return to Work

 (a) 2 years after the date of disability;

-(b) one year after the worker is medically able to perform the essential duties of his or her pre-injury employment; and
+(b) one year after the worker is medically able to perform the essential duties of the worker's pre-injury employment; and

 (c) the date on which the worker reaches 65 years of age.